Derry & Toms and the beginning of 99 Kensington High Street

 The 1980’s

-The buildings became grade II English Heritage listed in 1981.
+The buildings became Grade II English Heritage listed in 1981.
 Around this time, the roof garden area developed into a nightclub.
 Towards the end of the 90s, further registrations were awarded.

 The Millennium years